 Gouverneur man charged with DWI

-State police on Monday charged Joshua W. Newcombe, 30, of 19 Dodds Road, Gouverneur, with felony driving while intoxicated.
-He was also cited with failure to keep right.
+State police on Tuesday charged Jesse J. Johnson, 34, of Gouverneur with driving while intoxicated and aggravated unlicensed operation, both felonies.
+He was also cited with unlawful possession of marijuana, failure to obey a police officer, illegal signal and stop/stand/park violation on a highway.

 Start the conversation, or Read more at Watertown Daily Times.